Lumacx/Starknet_2025_Narratum/docs/documentation.md

 - **Semantic Search**: Narratum now includes a semantic search capability, allowing users to discover stories based on themes and concepts rather than just keywords.
 This feature leverages the Gemini API to analyze story titles and provide semantically relevant results, enhancing story discovery on the platform.
 - **Community Features**: Narratum incorporates social interaction features directly within the story viewing experience, allowing readers to engage with content and creators.
 These include:
     *   **Reactions**: Users can express their appreciation or emotion towards a story by adding reactions such as 'like' (👍), 'love' (❤️), and 'wow' (😮).
     *   **Comments**: Readers can leave comments on stories, fostering discussion and feedback.
-Comments display the author's avatar and display name, providing context to the conversation.
+Comments display the author's avatar and display name, providing context to the cohesion.

 ## 4. Technical Stack